Sampling error and non-response error

 In addition, for some statistics, it may be necessary to introduce publication thresholds whereby statistics based on very small sample sizes and/or lower response rates are suppressed – this will be explained in any statistical releases where this decision is taken[15].

 Research to date therefore indicates there is no evidence of measurable non-response bias in the data.
 We are fortunate to be able to link to good data on population characteristics to support these assessments.
-The risk of non-response bias appears to have been minimised by the combination of relatively high response rates, and the adaptive survey design.
+The risk of non-response bias appears to have been minimised by features such as the relatively high response rates.
 Despite this, it is not easy to quantify the extent to which non-response bias remains a problem.
 There may be variables that we are not currently measuring that are more strongly correlated with unit nonresponse.
 The Longitudinal Educational Outcomes data offers a suitable external source for analysis of bias, and undertaking this work forms part of our future plans.
 Survey paradata may also prove useful in this respect in future.
 Users of Graduate Outcomes microdata may wish to conduct their own analyses to ensure the Graduate Outcomes data supports their analytical objectives.
 However, users should be reassured that there is no evidence to suggest that measurable non-response bias is present in the Graduate Outcomes survey data.

 Item non-response error